Pharmacy and prescription drugs

 For those medicines, your provider will need to call 1-844-462-0022 to get approval.
 If your provider needs approval from us before you can get your prescription filled, you may be able to get a 72-hour supply while you wait.

 - Should be prescribed only for specific usage

 - Have a high misuse or abuse potential

 - May cost more than other preferred drugs (e.g. brand-name drug when an FDA-approved generic version is available)

 - Are part of a step therapy treatment plan

 - Are prescribed at a higher dosage than recommended

-The preapproval process helps us make sure that you’re taking medications safely and correctly.
 If you misplace your medicine or it is stolen, contact your provider.
-They will work with the pharmacy and Summit Community Care to review your case and replace your medicines as needed.
+They will work with the pharmacy and Summit Community Care to review your case and replace the medicines as needed.

 If you have any questions about your pharmacy benefit, call Pharmacy Member Services 24 hours a day, seven days a week at 1-833-263-2869 (TTY 711).

 Prescription Drug Reimbursement Form